hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 	mkdir ngs_course

-Copy our example data folder into your new directory using the following command:
+Copy the data folder `unix_lesson` from a shared folder on Orchestra into your new directory using the following command:

 ```$ cp -r /groups/hbctraining/ngs-data-analysis2016/unix_lesson/ ngs_course/```